-Goal: The goal of this County/Town BMP is to develop and maintain written procedures for compliance and enforcement, in order to ensure program consistency.
+Goal: The goal of this County/Town BMP is to develop and maintain written procedures for compliance and enforcement for construction site stormwater runoff requirements, and ensure program consistency.

-Measurable Goals:

-Success for this BMP will be measured by the annual evaluation of the written plan review procedures by Roanoke County.
-A summary of the enforcement actions taken, if any including the total number and type of enforcement actions is provided by Roanoke County Department of Community Development.
+Measurable Goals: Success for this BMP will be measured by annual evaluation of the written plan review procedures by Roanoke County.
+A summary of the enforcement actions taken, including the total number and type of enforcement actions is provided by Roanoke County Department of Community Development.